-When you consider Vyvanse Vs Adderall, it’s important to understand that they are similar drugs.
-Both drugs are central nervous system stimulants and are typically used in the treatment of attention deficit hyperactivity disorder or ADHD.
+When you consider Vyvanse vs. Adderall, it’s important to understand that they are similar drugs.
+Both drugs are central nervous system stimulants and are typically used to treat attention deficit hyperactivity disorder or ADHD.
 They are also both derived from amphetamines, which means that they carry a risk of dependence and abuse, leading to a need for a prescription drug addiction treatment center.

 The main difference between Vyvanse and Adderall is that Adderall contains amphetamine and dextroamphetamine, which are amphetamine salts.
 On the other hand, Vyvanse contains an element that the body converts to an amphetamine salt.
 Because of the time needed to convert into this salt, the side effects of Vyvanse are usually less severe than Adderall.

 Another difference between the two drugs is that Vyvanse cannot be ground up for snorting or mixed with water for injections.
 On the other hand, Adderall is commonly abused in this fashion.
-Vyvanse has to be taken orally in order to have an effect.
+Vyvanse has to be taken orally in order to affect.

 Both Vyvanse and Adderall are considered Schedule II federally controlled substances due to problems with abuse and dependence.
 Because of this, patients are encouraged to tell their doctor if they have a family history of substance abuse or if they have ever abused alcohol or other drugs.
 However, as previously mentioned, the main difference between Vyvanse and Adderall in terms of abuse is that it’s a little harder to abuse Vyvanse.